entaseteam/plugin.wp/README.md

 **Sync method**<br>
 The sync functions are pulling new data by querieng Entase API in scheduled intervals of time.

-**Sync schedule:**
+**Sync schedule**
 - Every 10 minutes - Upcoming events update.
 - Every 15 minutes - New events import.
 - Every 25 minutes - New productions import.

-**Performace:**<br>
+**Performance**<br>
 Note that the cron jobs hooks with the ``WP-Cron`` schedule which is not a real cron job.
 If possible it's recommended to move the WP cron execution on a real cron job execution which will speed up the entire website.
+This is highly dependent on your hosting provider and plan.

 _For more information please [read here](https://developer.wordpress.org/plugins/cron/)._
 <br><br>